tuxPT/RMI_Assignment1_2023/README.md

 ```
 `controlOrder` can take the value of 1 or 2, to select a 1st or 2nd order model for the motor.
 Note that the 1st order model used in `linef` is different from the motor model used in the `main` branch.

+Note that, in this experiment, the robot may not start correctly positioned over the line and aligned in the proper direction.
+Check `linef-grid.xml` that defines the starting position and orientation.
+You can try to change these values to test the performance of a controller.

 ## Contents

 * simulator -           The simulator source code